[Home] [Election Science]

 Voting Methods for Single-Winner Elections

 Partisan extremism is unhealthy for democracy, but is fueled in the United States by a two-party system in which single-party primary elections are usually more important than the subsequent inclusive general elections.
-What is worse is that these single-party primary elections are funded by taxpayers, many of whom are not members of a major political party and in some state are not allowed to vote at all in the partisan primary elections.
+What is worse is that these single-party primary elections are funded by taxpayers, many of whom are not members of a major political party and in some states are not allowed to vote at all in the partisan primary elections.

 The manner of electing public officials should not be controlled by political parties.
 Instead, all public elections should be neutral with respect to political parties.
 All voters should be entitled to vote and to have their votes counted equally regardless of the party affiliation of the voter or the candidates they vote for.
 All candidates should be treated equally and face the entire electorate in any public election.

 Several states have reformed elections so that candidates for public office must face all voters in both primary and general elections, but most of these reforms are flawed due to antiquated election methods.
 In particular, Top-2 primary elections with plurality voting can end up nominating two relatively unpopular candidates due to vote-splitting among a large number of more popular candidates.
 California, Washington, and Louisiana use Top-2 elections followed by a runoff.
 Alaska recently established a Top-4 primary system with successive elimination (called “instant runoff voting”) in the general election.
-This is an improvement over plurality voting, but not by much.
+This is an improvement over plurality voting, but is not optimal.
 In the August 2022 special election for Alaska's vacant house seat, the third place candidate, Nick Begich, was preferred by 52.5% of voters to the “winner” Mary Peltola.
 This is clearly an undesirable result.
 The successive elimination method is so complicated that a programming error in California's Alameda County was not discovered until 50 days after the election, by which time the winning candidates had already been certified (https://www.sfchronicle.com/bayarea/article/Alameda-County-admits-tallying-error-in-17682520.php).

 This document presents a comparison of commonly proposed election methods: Comparison of Election Methods